SHOWING 1 - 1 OF 1 RESULTS

 HeartLink – This is an orientation for spouses new to the military and is offered at the M&FRC.
 Register to attend this program by calling the M&FRC.

-Child Care for permanent change of station – The Air Force Aid Society sponsors two child care programs that allow 20 hours of care per child for all ranks at the time of PCS.
+Child Care for Permanent Change of Station – The Air Force Aid Society sponsors two child care programs that allow 20 hours of care per child for all ranks, at the time of PCS.
 Vouchers for this program are given at the M&FRC.
-The other, Give Parents A Break, allows free child care at our Child Development Center once on a specified day for deployed families.
+The other, program, Give Parents A Break, allows free child care at our Child Development Center once on a specified day for deployed families.
 To use this program, you will need a referral from your squadron commander or first sergeant, chaplain or M&FRC staff.
-You will also be required to bring a current shot record to the CDC and complete a registration form prior to using the program.
+Prior to using the program, you will also be required to bring a current shot record to the CDC, and complete a registration form.

 The MacDill M&FRC also offers the following programs and services to all newcomers:

 Counseling and assessment – Our relocation staff will provide you with a complete briefing on services we have to offer.
 We will also provide you with assistance and referral to help you get settled in housing, schools, churches, employment, etc.

 The M&FRC will be happy to assist you in resolving any problems or help answer questions concerning your move to MacDill.
 M&FRC's Transition Assistance Program (TAP) provides information and training to facilitate your separation from the military.
 In addition, the Information and Referral Program should be your first stop if you are not sure where you should go for help or information.
 You may stop by the center or call for an appointment.

 Each family's needs are different, so there are many agencies, on and off base, that are staffed by specialists who can assist with your specific needs.
 An updated guide to community and base resources is available at the M&FRC and has telephone numbers, addresses and specific information on services.